bgd-labs/aave-proposals-v3/src/20231108_AaveV3Ethereum_AddFXSToEthereumV3/AddFXSToEthereumV3.md

 ## Simple Summary

-This publication presents the community an opportunity to add FXS to the Ethereum Aave v3 Liquidity Pool.
+This publication presents the community with an opportunity to add FXS to the Ethereum Aave v3 Liquidity Pool.

 ## Motivation